-Document the interview in the ACES case.
+Document the interview in the ACES narrative.

-- Statements made by the client or their representative
+- Statements made by the client or their representative.

 - Eligibility decisions made and actions taken on the case; and

-- Why the actions were taken
+- Why the actions were taken.

 - A support of eligibility, ineligibility and benefit determination;

 - Credibility for decisions when used as evidence in legal matters;